MintMCP

 How does MintMCP address shadow AI concerns within an organization?

 MintMCP transforms uncontrolled AI tool usage into governed enterprise deployment through visibility and policy enforcement.
 The platform provides real-time dashboards showing which AI tools teams use and what data they access.
-Administrators define and enforce access rules through Virtual MCP servers that expose curated tool sets to specific teams.
-The LLM Proxy monitors coding agents, maintaining complete audit trails of tool calls, bash commands, and file operations.
+Administrators define and enforce access rules through Virtual MCP Bundles that expose curated tool sets to specific teams, roles, and agents.
+Agent Monitor covers coding agents, maintaining complete audit trails of tool calls, bash commands, and file operations.
 This approach lets organizations enable AI tools safely without blocking developer productivity.

-What AI clients are compatible with MintMCP's MCP Gateway and LLM Proxy?
+What AI clients are compatible with MintMCP's MCP Gateway and Agent Monitor?

 How does MintMCP ensure audit trails for compliance standards like SOC 2, HIPAA, and GDPR?